DEPARTMENT OF TRANSPORTATION

 DIVISION OF ADMINISTRATION & PERFORMANCE MANAGEMENT

-The Division of Administration and Performance Management began as Technology and Community Affairs and became Technology, Human Resources, Safety, and Training in 2010.
+Under the Maryland Aviation Administration, the Division of Administration and Performance Management began as Technology and Community Affairs and became Technology, Human Resources, Safety, and Training in 2010.
 At that time, it was responsible for four offices: Business Relations; Human Resources; Safety, Training, and Risk Management; and Technology.
 In an October 2015 reorganization, it assumed its present name.

 DIVISION OF BUSINESS DEVELOPMENT & MANAGEMENT

-Business Development and Management started in April 2002 as Development and Administration.
+Under the Maryland Aviation Administration, the Division of Business Development and Management started in April 2002 as Development and Administration.
 It reorganized in July 2003 as Business Management and Administration, and adopted its current name in October 2015.

-Business Development and Management functions through five offices: Capital Programs, Commercial Management, Finance, Ground Transportation, and Procurement.
+The Division functions through five offices: Capital Programs, Commercial Management, Finance, Ground Transportation, and Procurement and Materials Management.

 DIVISION OF BWI AIRPORT OPERATIONS & MAINTENANCE

-The Division of BWI Airport Operations and Maintenance organized in April 2002 as Airport Operations, became Operations and Security in July 2003, and Operations, Public Safety, and Security in August 2005.
+The Division of BWI Airport Operations and Maintenance originated in April 2002 as Airport Operations, became Operations and Security in July 2003, and Operations, Public Safety, and Security in August 2005.
 In January 2008, it combined with Maintenance, Utilities, and Terminal Service to form Operations and Maintenance.
 In October 2015, it reorganized into two separate divisions: BWI Airport Operations, and Martin State Airport Operations.
 The Division of BWI Airport Operations later reformed as the Division of BWI Airport Operations and Maintenance.

 Baltimore-Washington International (BWI) Thurgood Marshall Airport is overseen by the Division of BWI Airport Operations and Maintenance (Code Transportation Article, secs.
 5-404 through 5-415).
 The Division also supervises five offices: BWI Thurgood Marshall Airport Operations; Fire and Rescue; Maintenance and Utilities; Security; and Terminal and Landside Operations.
 The Division also serves as liaison to the Maryland Transportation Authority Police detachment assigned to BWI and the Director of the federal Transportation Security Administration.